Skip to main content

 What’s increasing your risk of cancer?

-A study in 2018 found that around four in 10 cases could be prevented and this is echoed by new findings that show lifestyle has a bigger impact on an early death from major diseases than our genes.
+A study revealed that around 40% of cases could be prevented – and this is echoed by recent findings that agree everyday choices have a bigger impact on an early death from major diseases than our genes.

 Jonny Kibble, Head of Exercise and Physical Activity, Vitality

-Adopting new lifestyle habits needn’t be a challenge – even small changes can make a big difference.
+Adopting new lifestyle habits needn’t be a challenge.

 And Vitality’s own research for the Vitality Habit Index showed that people who did 10,000 steps, three times a week for three years, saw a 19% and 36% reduction in stage 3 and stage 4 cancer, respectively.